integritee-network/collator-setup/ansible/roles/polkadot-collator/README.md

 Role Variables
 --------------

-Chain to use for the validator, example `kusama` which is an early, unaudited and unrefined release of Polkadot.
+Chain to use for the collator, example `kusama` which is an early, unaudited and unrefined release of Polkadot.
 Kusama will serve as a proving ground, allowing teams and developers to build and deploy a parachain or try out Polkadot’s governance, staking, nomination and validation functionality in a real environment.

 ```
 chain: kusama